Eight of Pentacles

 You may be embarking on a career change or gaining new skills, but this card suggests the path will be fraught with indecision, problems and possibly even boredom.

-The root cause for this may be spiritual – you are doing this merely for material gain, but to be truly committed, you need to be committed to the aim because you believe in it for other reasons such as artistic or self-expression, a worthy and intellectual challenge, or the final work will give you a sense of pride.
+The root cause for this may be spiritual.
+You are doing this merely for material gain.
+To be truly committed, you need to embrace the aim because you believe in it for other reasons such as artistic or self-expression, a worthy and intellectual challenge, or the final work will give you a sense of pride.

 The card suggests you will struggle unless your material gains are also underpinned by your spiritual expectations, specifically a sense of purpose in what you do.